vib-tcp/protein-structure-analysis/README.md

 This is the {{workshop_edition}} edition of this workshop.

-- The fifth session (2nd September 2024) is dedicated to Protein Structure Analysis and Visualisation.
+- The six session (8th September 2025) is dedicated to Protein Structure Analysis and Visualisation.

 The presentation which goes alongside this material can be found [here](https://liascript.github.io/course?https://raw.githubusercontent.com/vibbits/protein-structure-analysis/main/psa-presentation.md).